rajat404/discussion-board/README.md

 This is an app built on the MEAN Stack.

+The final code resides in the `dev` branch.
+Please use that code.

 It allows the users to add their comments to the feed, after logging in.
 Local authentication has been implemented with passport-local.